Trump tweeted saying that North Korea won't test a long-range missile

 Trump could push China to beef up and implement existing sanctions more harshly but there’s no evidence that sanctions have any impact on North Korea’s decision making, says Jeffrey Lewis, director of the US-based East Asia Nonproliferation Program.

-"It allows the US and our allies to look busy while the North develops an ICBM," he said, referring to the acronym for intercontinental ballistic missile.
+“It allows the US and our allies to look busy while the North develops an ICBM,” he said.

 “I don’t see how North Korea will soften its position.
 They see a nuclear deterrent as absolutely crucial to ensure the country’s survival.
 Only once they have it, will they devote resources to the economy.”